chandonn/weathercast/README.md

 # WeatheCast

-Weather forecast application, built with TypeScript, Nextjs and ReactJs, and deployed to Vercel.
+Weather forecast application built with TypeScript, Nextjs and ReactJs, and deployed to Vercel.
 [WeatherCast](https://weathercast-sand.vercel.app/)

+## Usage

+- Use the search bar to locate any city you want to see the forecast from
+- Click the top right corner to open the menu, where you can change the units
+- Icons will resemble the weather conditions of the current day and next days
+- The next days temperature is displayed as Min/Max respectively

 ## Running the application locally